All You Need To Know About Nitric Oxide

 - Avoid medications that reduce stomach acid

-- Consume dark green leafy vegetables and beets
+- Consume dark green leafy vegetables and beets and other herbs that increase nitric oxide

 - Reduce mouthwash usage